ma-serra/OpenContracts/docs/architecture/llms/README.md

 # corpus_obj = Corpus.objects.get(id=1)

 # Create a document agent
-# Note: The '''corpus''' parameter is optional - use None for documents not in a corpus
+# Note: The `corpus` parameter is optional - use None for documents not in a corpus
 agent = await agents.for_document(document=123, corpus=1) # Replace 1 with your actual corpus_id or object, or use None

 # Chat with rich responses